 However, I also make beans on a regular basis.
 I use them immediately.
 But I have found that I can also freeze them to use later in soups and stews.
 Preparing beans, or in this case chickpeas, from scratch is also friendly on the wallet.
 And I find they are are more flavorful than canned products.

-Because this chickpea, chard and potato stew is easy and fast to prepare, it’s a perfect dinner for sharing with friends and family.
+Because this chickpea, chard and potato stew is easy and fast to prepare, it’s a perfect dinner to make when you’re having company.
 The recipe easily doubles to feed a crowd and is a hearty winter meal.
-Plus, this potato stew is naturally vegan and gluten free, making it easier to accommodate any dietary restrictions anyone may have.
+Plus, this potato stew is naturally vegan and gluten free, making it easier to accommodate any dietary restrictions.

 For me, a great meal with friends and family always includes wine.
 I’ve paired this chickpea chard and potato stew with a local Barbera from Boeger Winery.